Americans exude joy on Gay Pride Day after court ruling

-NEW YORK (Reuters) - Americans marked Gay Pride Day this year with an extra measure of gusto, turning out en masse at Sunday’s festivities in New York and other cities to celebrate the Supreme Court’s landmark ruling legalizing same-sex marriage across the country.
+NEW YORK, June 28 (Reuters) - Americans marked Gay Pride Day this year with an extra measure of gusto, turning out en masse at Sunday’s festivities in New York and other cities to celebrate the Supreme Court’s landmark ruling legalizing same-sex marriage across the country.

-“I want you to know I‘m a little nervous today - it’s my first marriage,” Cuomo joked before marrying a couple in front of a crowd of several dozen onlookers.
+“I want you to know I‘m a little nervous today - it’s my first marriage,” he joked before marrying a couple in front of a crowd of several dozen onlookers.

 Earlier this month, the New York City Landmarks Preservation Commission granted official landmark status to the Stonewall, site of a June 1969 riot that galvanized the then-incipient gay rights movement.